-United States, Europe, and Indo-Pacific liberal democracies against rising Chinese power and influence.
+Robert Kagan's 2019 proposal to forge a "democratic cooperative network," which links together the United States, Europe, and Indo-Pacific liberal democracies against rising Chinese power and influence.

 The Russian invasion invigorated the Biden administration's commitment to this grand strategic concept.
-In its view, the global democratic coalition that formed to support Ukraine in the face of Russian aggression-imposing sanctions on Moscow and sending military equipment and humanitarian aid to Kyiv-has laid the cooperative groundwork for containing China.
+In its view, the global democratic coalition that formed to support Ukraine in the face of Russian aggressionimposing sanctions on Moscow and sending military equipment humanitarian aid to Kyiv has laid the cooperative groundwork for containing China.
 The war in Ukraine has bonded the United

+"Only two European

+allies-France and the

+United Kingdom (UK)-

-"Only two European allies-France and the United Kingdom (UK) maintain a regular maritime presence in the region."
+maintain a regular

+maritime presence in the

+region."

 States and Europe more tightly together while simultaneously deepening transatlantic ties with Indo-Pacific democracies.
-Has "What we're seeing now is an unprecedented level of Asian interest and focus," in joining with the United States and Europe to "sustain a country under siege," Kurt M. Campbell, the White House Coordinator for the Indo-Pacific said.
+Have the seeing now is an unprecedented level of Asian interest and focus, in joining with the United States and Europe to "sustain a country under siege," Kurt M. Campbell, the White House Coordinator for the Indo-Pacific said.
 "And I believe one of the outcomes of this tragedy will be a kind of new thinking around how to solidify institutional connections beyond what we've already seen between Europe and the Pacific," he added.
 The Biden administration aims to build on this momentum, repurposing and strengthening these links to more effectively confront China as well as Russia.
-16 counterproductive.
-First, extending NATO's role to the Indo-Pacific region is overly ambitious, given the hard-cold realities of European interests and capabilities.
-Only two European allies-France and the United Kingdom (UK)-maintain a regular maritime presence in the region.
-17 Even these two major European maritime powers have demonstrated the capacity to deploy no more than seven frigates and two destroyers to the region for an extended period.
+Have the sum of th hard-cold realities of European interests and capabilities.
+Only two European allies-France the United Kingdom and (UK)-maintain regular a maritime presence in region.
+Even these two major European maritime powers have demonstrated capacity to deploy no more than seven frigates and two destroyers to the region for an extended period.
 In the case of France, at least some of these ships would be needed to fulfill existing obligations around Reunion, New Caledonia, and French Polynesia.
 Other European navies are even more limited-the total number of frigates and destroyers fell 32 percent between 1999 and 2018.
 European naval missions in the Indo-Pacific may be politically symbolic, but they are not in themselves credible deterrent forces.